top of page

 9 Automotive Engineering Summer Programs for High School Students

-If you’re passionate about automotive engineering, there are several exciting opportunities available for high school students.
-These programs provide hands-on experiences, exposure to cutting-edge technologies, and a glimpse into the world of automotive engineering.
-They will help in clarifying your preferences and career path while also improving your application for when you apply to colleges.
+If you’re interested in automotive engineering, there are several exciting opportunities available for high school students.
+These programs provide hands-on experiences, exposure to advanced technologies, and a useful introduction to automotive engineering.
+They can help in clarifying your preferences and career path while also improving your college applications.

 In this blog, we have outlined 9 of the best automotive engineering programs for high school students.
-Whether you’re interested in design, research, or practical skills, there’s something here just waiting for you to explore further!
+Whether you’re interested in design, research, or practical skills, there’s something here for you to explore!

 Location: Various locations in Seattle, WA